ekirkend8/just-a-byte-blog/README.md

 $ bundle exec jekyll serve
 ~~~

+After you run that the first time, you can simply run `jekyll serve` in the future to stand up the local web server.

 ## Editing

 Treat is already optimised for adding, updating and removing recipes, navigation, page content, and sidebar information in CloudCannon.